detmir/koa-mock-proxy/README.md

  * Proxy http requests
  * Record requests and responses (body and headers) into human-readable files
  * Log proxy requests, view it using the UI
- * Manage different test scenarios (depending on a scenario, the same endpoint can return different responses).
+ * Manage different test scenarios (depending on a scenario, the same endpoint can return different responses)

 ## Main advantages